 When I took time away, I knew it was temporary, and I was able to tell the company how long I would be out.
 If your situation requires a more permanent change, try offering a trial period.
 Communicate what your ideal schedule would be, and say something like “I know my job and I do it well, I’m committed to this company and I want to make it work, give me three months to show you that it can.”

 If you are experiencing or may soon experience a season when you need to “lean back” at your job, it probably won’t be comfortable.
 You are not alone and this is not the end of your career!
 Every career has seasons, and many employees emerge from a “leaning back” season in their careers stronger and more fulfilled.

 If you find yourself approaching such a time in your life, begin laying the groundwork for the adjustments your situation will require.
 The more thoughtful your approach to the transition and the more dedicated your service, the more successful your transition will be, not only away from your job, but also when you return.

 Diane’s involvement with the Halftime Institute played a key role in her halftime journey.
 Could it help you on your journey?
-Take a look at our Members and Fellows program page to see if the Halftime Institute is right for you.
+Take a look at the Halftime One on One and Fellows program page to see if the Halftime Institute is right for you.
 To talk to a member of our team, Contact us HERE.

 To learn more about 4word, visit their website for information on their weekly blogs, programs like the 4word: Mentor Program and the 4word: Member Insider membership, and how to get involved in a 4word: Local Group.